About the award:

 Criteria:

 The Outstanding Fund Achievement Award, exclusively open to AREF Funds, sets a high standard of excellence within the industry.
-Entrants are required to submit a compelling entry, in no more than 1000 words about why their Fund is Outstanding.
+Entrants are required to submit a compelling entry, of no more than 2,000 words, explaining why their fund is outstanding and how well the fund aligns its approach and activities with the 10 Guiding Principles set out in The AREF Charter (link).

-The following criteria will be used for scoring purposes, therefore we recommend your submission includes information on as many of these as possible:
+The following criteria will be used for scoring purposes, and the structure, presentation and clarity of your submission will also be taken into account.
+We recommend including information on as many of the points below as possible:

-1. Emphasis on NZC (Net Zero Carbon) while adopting a pragmatic and integrated approach to associated risks: Demonstrating a deep understanding of the significance of NZC considerations and how this impacts a fund’s investment strategy, with a consideration on long-term valuations.
-Addressing material risks in an integrated manner to the fund, such as retrofitting, development, and nature risks, with a balanced and proactive risk management strategy.
+• Emphasis on NZC (Net Zero Carbon) while adopting a pragmatic and integrated approach to associated risks (examples should be included to substantiate any claims): Demonstrating a clear understanding of the significance of NZC considerations and how these influence the fund’s investment strategy, including the impact on long-term valuations.
+Addressing material risks in an integrated way, such as retrofitting, development, and nature risks, with a balanced and proactive risk management strategy.

-2. ‘Just transition’ considerations: Highlighting the evolving importance of social impact factors and the fund's commitment to making positive contributions in this area, such as through apprenticeships.
+• ‘Just transition’ considerations: Highlighting the growing importance of social impact factors and the fund's commitment to positive contributions in this area, such as apprenticeships, access to healthy spaces, support for local enterprise and innovation, and efforts to reduce issues like fuel poverty.

-4. Engagement within the industry: Demonstrating active involvement and collaboration within the AREF community and broader industry to foster knowledge sharing and best practices.
+• Engagement within the industry: Demonstrating active involvement and collaboration within the AREF community and wider industry to support knowledge sharing and promote best practice.

 How to apply: